Dirk-Vantas/photogrametry-api/README.md

 # photogramatry-api
-Node.js API for a photgramatry service based on nvidia nerf implementation Testcommit
+Node.js API for a photgramatry service based on meshroom photogrametry by alicevision